Legal & Business Affairs

 Universal Studio Group

-Director, Business Affairs will primarily be responsible for negotiating scripted development, series, writer/producer and other talent related agreements on behalf of Universal Studio Group in connection with scripted programming, including, but not limited to, negotiations related to the following: third-party script development agreements; license agreements; international co-production agreements; writer/producer, performer and other talent deals; co-productions; product integrations; first look and term deals; music and digital media.
+Director, Business Affairs will be primarily responsible for negotiating script development, series, writer/producer and other talent related agreements on behalf of Universal Television in connection with scripted programming, including, but not limited to, negotiations related to the following: third-party script development agreements; license agreements; international co-production agreements; writer/producer, performer and other talent deals; co-productions; product integrations; music and digital media.
 This individual will report to the SVP, Business Affairs.

-Handle the day-to-day business affairs issues for development and current programming for projects intended to be exhibited on broadcast, cable, and SVOD networks.
+Handle the day-to-day business affairs issues for current programming on air on broadcast, cable, and SVOD networks.

 Interface and coordinate with the following departments:

-programming, production, ad sales, legal, labor, promotions, public relations, finance, music, distribution, marketing, network operations, affiliate relations, NBC and its affiliated cable platforms, Peacock and digital media.
+programming, production, ad sales, legal, promotions, public relations, finance, music, distribution, marketing, network operations, affiliate relations, NBC.com and digital media.

-Negotiate script development, series licensing, production, first look, overall, writer/producer, performer and other talent deals in connection with the development and series production of scripted programming for Universal Television, including third-party transactions.
+Negotiate script development, series licensing, production, writer/producer, performer and other talent deals in connection with the development and series production of scripted programming for Universal Television, including third-party transactions.

-Review budgets, pay schedules, and other financial data associated with the development and production of such programming.
+Review budgets and other financial data associated with the development and production of such programming.

 Draft short-form deal memos, reviewing agreements for accuracy of terms negotiated and coordinating the processing of invoices based on required contractual obligations of payment authorizations.

-- Minimum 3 years of experience in television transactional matters
+- Minimum 3 years of experience in transaction or entertainment matters

 - Juris Doctorate (JD), Bar Admission